Documentation

 adLocale: String

-The targeted language for the ads UI provided by the IMA HTML5 SDK.
-ISO 639-1 (two-letter) code.
+The targeted language for the advertisement UI provided by the Google IMA HTML5 SDK.
+Format should be ISO 639-1 (two-letter) code.
 Default: 'auto', which means player will automatically detect viewer language.

 Some languages like Portuguese may require more than a two-letter code.
 For Portuguese Portuguese use 'pt_pt' and for Brazilian Portuguese use 'pt_br'.
 Contact us if you are in doubt about which language code to use.